Nepal Country Commercial Guide

 Legislative Climate

-Under the existing IPR regime, the Ministry of Industry, Commerce, & Supplies’ Department of Industry looks after patent and trademark issues while the Ministry of Culture, Tourism, and Civil Aviation oversees copyright issues.
+In terms of legislative climate, Nepal has established the Ministry of Industry, Commerce, & Supplies’ Department of Industry to oversee patent and trademark issues while the Ministry of Culture, Tourism, and Civil Aviation oversees copyright matters.

-• The Copyright Act of 2002 covers most modern forms of authorship and provides for adequate periods of protection.
+The Copyright Act of 2002 covers a wide range of authorship and ensures adequate periods of protection.

-• The Department of Industry acts as a semi-judiciary unit in cases of protection of industrial property as well as in the settlement of disputes and other administrative procedures.
+The Department of Industry acts as a semi-judiciary unit, responsible for the protection of industrial property, settlement of disputes, and other administrative procedures.

-• An electronic system for registration and administration of IP rights;
+o An electronic system for registration and administration of IPR;

-• Geographical indications and trade secrets as IP rights;
+o Geographical indications and trade secrets as IP rights; and

 Enforcement Climate